What makes giant soldier ants? | EarthSky.org

 Ehab Abouheif of McGill University is the senior author on the paper.
 Abouheif said in a statement:

 It was a completely unexpected finding.
-People had noticed that during the development of soldiers that a seemingly useless rudimentary “organ” would pop up and then disappear.
+People had noticed that during the development of soldiers that a seemingly useless rudimentary ‘organ’ would pop up and then disappear.
 But they assumed that it was just a secondary effect of the hormones and nutrition that were responsible for turning the larvae into soldiers.

-Rajendhran Rajakumar the study first author, added:
+Rajendhran Rajakumar, the study’s first author, added:

 What we discovered was that these rudimentary organs are not a secondary effect of hormones and nutrition, but are instead responsible for generating the soldiers.
 It is their passing presence that regulates the head and body of soldiers to grow at rapid rates until you get these big-headed soldiers with huge mandibles and big bodies.

-The researchers also discovered that the ant colony maintains the balance between soldiers and minor workers – a proportion of 90-95% workers to 5-10% soldiers – by regulating the growth of the rudimentary organ in larvae.
-They found that the soldier ants maintain this ratio by halting the growth of the rudimentary organ with an inhibitory pheromone when there are too many soldiers.
-However, the researchers said, the colony is able to ramp up the number of soldier ants very quickly if it is under threat or the numbers of soldiers have dropped for some reason because the rudimentary wing discs appear only in the final stages of larval development.
+The researchers also discovered that the ant colony maintains the balance between soldiers and minor workers – a proportion of 90-95 percent workers to 5-10 percent soldiers – by regulating the growth of the rudimentary organ in larvae.
+They found that the ants maintain this ratio by halting the growth of the rudimentary organ with an inhibitory pheromone when there are too many soldiers.
+However, the researchers said, the colony is able to ramp up the number of soldier ants very quickly if it is under threat or the number of soldiers has dropped for some reason, because the rudimentary wing discs appear only in the final stages of larval development.

 Some ant facts from the biologists at McGill University: